Share

 Denver Federal Attorneys / Colorado Springs Federal Attorneys —

-Our home base is in the Denver and Colorado Springs area, but we’ve served clients in 23 states and are available nationwide.
-We easily navigate throughout the federal judicial court system—which encompasses 94 district courts, 13 courts of appeal, and one supreme court.
-As stated by the U.S. Department of Justice, district courts are the general trial courts of the federal court system—handling both civil and criminal cases—and each district court has at least one U.S. district judge, appointed by the president and confirmed by the senate for a life term.
+District courts are the general trial courts of the federal court system—handling both civil and criminal cases—and each district court has at least one U.S. district judge, appointed by the president and confirmed by the senate for a life term.
 However, district judges may vacate their position by choosing to resign, retire, or in extreme circumstances, be removed by impeachment by the House of Representatives and conviction by the Senate.
 There are more than 670 district court judges throughout the United States.
+Colorado federal lawyers need to be prepared to step into any federal court on your behalf throughout the country.

 At Evergreen Attorneys, we take a personal and strategic approach when working our defense and seek to provide our clients with the best available outcome—whether that’s through pre-trial negotiations, a dismissal of charges, or an acquittal at trial.
 Colorado federal lawyers, and federal criminal defense lawyers in particular, know that achieving the best outcome for our clients requires thinking outside the box and aggressive tactics.
 Throughout each step, we strive to maintain clear communication and active client support.
 Our practice areas include federal drug crimes, federal firearms offenses, federal fraud crimes, and federal sex crimes.